Parkes Bypass

 Project overview

-The Australian and NSW Governments are funding the $187.2 million Newell Highway upgrade, Parkes Bypass.
-The Bypass seeks to improve connectivity, road transport efficiency and safety for local and interstate motorists.
+The Australian and NSW Governments are delivering the Newell Highway upgrade, Parkes Bypass.
+The Bypass will improve connectivity, road transport efficiency and safety for local and interstate motorists.

 Latest news